m4c4r0n1n/nananvim/README.md

 └── lazy-lock.json         # Plugin versions
 ```

 All plugin files in `lua/plugins/` are automatically loaded by Lazy - you don't need to require them manually.
-That's the magic!

 ## Keybindings